Transferring land titles from seller’s name to buyer’s name has been part of my work as a real estate salesperson.

 I created this blog to remind myself, master the process, at the same time, help others who will buyer a property from me or process the same transaction.

-- Validate the title that you are about to transfer.
-Get a copy from the Register of Deeds, or ask one from the owner or concerned authorities.
-Check for encumbrances such as mortgage, attachment, or any that may put you into inquiry.
-Otherwise, you may be held as a purchaser in bad faith.
+- Certified True Copy of the Title.
+If you are considering to buy a property or act as an agent of selling other people’s property, I recommend to get a Certified True Copy from the Registry of Deeds.
+The purpose of this is to know whether or not the property is under mortgage, or already sold to others, or has other encumbrances.
+As of June 2023, I paid P500 to get this.
 The Supreme Court says, “It is a well-established principle that every person dealing with registered land may safely rely on the correctness of the certificate of title issued and the law will in no way oblige him to go behind the certificate to determine the condition of the property.”

-(1)(a) Notarized SPA (Special Power of Atty p1 p2) should be signed by the owner of the property if he/she is in the Philippines and wants another person to process the documents for him; or (b) Consularized SPA if the owner is abroad.
-He/she must go to the Consulate General of the Philippines of the state/country he is at.
-And should mail it to to the person in the Philippines whom he will entrust to process the transfer.
+If the owner is abroad, and is still a Filipino Citizen, he may execute a Consularized SPA.
+He must go to the Consulate General of the Philippines of the state/country he is at.
+Then, he mails it to to the person in the Philippines whom he will entrust to process the transfer.

-(2) If you are the agent/processor, make sure you have a written agreement with the owner of your commission.
+If you are the agent/processor, make sure you have a written agreement with the owner stating your authority to sell and your commission.

 This document may contain the following:

 - The Total Contract Price (TCP) – this may also be called as:

 - Transaction Price